ejones18/multi-env-mlops-azure/README.md

 * An Azure Machine Learning registry,
 * A compute instance per attendee,
 * A shared compute cluster,
-* A service principle with `Contributor` access at the subscription level,
+* A service principle / managed identity with `Contributor` access at the subscription level,
 * An Azure DevOps project,
 * A managed identity with the `Azure ML Registry User` role over the Azure Machine Learning registry as well as the `Contributor` role over both Azure Machine Learning workspaces.